tlefko/macOS-Mojave-XPS13-9350/README.md

 - Credit Hackintosher.com for basic patches (although @syscl) covered some
 - Credit to @syscl (clearly...)
 - Credit to @Rehabman
-- Credit to everyone who made other Kexts, I, obviously did not.
+- Credit to @syscl Kexts, and his contributers. ex.
+Lidwake.kext (although not fully compatible)

 # Support